Life Underwriting Risk

 - for concentration risk the extent of additional risk borne by the Group due to insufficient diversification in its equity, property and bond portfolios is assessed.

-The SCR for financial risk before diversification amounts to € 13,364 million, with an incidence of 39% to the overall SCR before diversification.
+The SCR for financial risk amounts to € 13,437 million before diversification (equal to 42% of total SCR before diversification).
 This is mainly driven by equity risk, followed by interest rate, property and currency risk.

-The Group is exposed to credit risks related to invested assets and also arising from other counterparties (e.g. cash, reinsurance).
+The Group is exposed to credit risks related to invested assets and those arising from other counterparties (e.g. cash, reinsurance).

 Credit risks include the following two categories: